There are now 3 possible online modes for units:

 - This intensive unit explores the range of ethical issues that social research generates.
 Topics such as the notion of doing no harm, requirements around informed consent, issues of conflicts of interest, working with vulnerable groups, the dissemination of results, and the role of values in research, are covered.
 Case studies are used to illustrate the range of ethical dilemmas across a number of contexts.

-- Students are able to (1) identify the range of ethical issues that may arise in social research; (2) understand Australian human research ethics requirements and their application; (3) use ethical principles and reasoning to determine appropriate responses to particular ethical dilemmas in social research; and (4) complete an ethics application form.
+- Students are able to (1) identify the range of ethical issues that may arise in social research; (2) demonstrate understanding of Australian human research ethics requirements and their application; (3) use ethical principles and reasoning to determine appropriate responses to particular ethical dilemmas in social research; and (4) complete an ethics application form.

 - Indicative assessments in this unit are as follows: (1) participation; (2) an ethics application and analysis; and (3) an oral presentation.
 Further information is available in the unit outline.